hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 1. More metrics can be added so that we can watch the number and size of log records received, per resource/scope.
 2. Time needed to count records (per request/resource/scope).
 3. A health check endpoint.

+## Test app

+In the [`test_app`](/test_app) folder, there's a test application that can be used to test the counting service.
+To run it, execute `go run main.go`.
+It runs a loop that emits records with a few random attributes.

 ## Tests